MickGyver/vscode-amiga-blitzbasic/README.md

 `filesToIncludeOnRoot`: list all the files to include on the root folder of the support, typically your executable and .info files.

 `filesToIncludeOnRoot`: list all the folders to include on the root folder of the support, typically your assets.
-It includes automatically all sub-folders.
+All sub-folders are included automatically.

-**At the end of the process, your ADF is available in the build folder**.
+**At the end of the process, your ADF file is available in the build folder**.

 ### - [Experimental] Generate ISO for CDTV and CD32 from a `packaging.json` file created at the root folder of your project using  `Ctrl-F3` (Win, Linux) or `Cmd-F3`(Mac) :

-Before you start you need extra package that are under copyright from the CDTV and CD32 Commodore Developer Kit (dig into google and eababime.net forums) :
+Before you start you need extra files that are under copyright from the CDTV and CD32 Commodore Developer Kit (dig into google and eababime.net forums) :

-- CDTV.TM file (from CDTV and CD32 dev kit),
+- CDTV.TM file (from CDTV and CD32 dev kit)
-- CD32.TM file (from CD32 dev kit),
+- CD32.TM file (from CD32 dev kit)
-- RMTM executable file (from CDTV dev kit),
+- RMTM executable file (from CDTV dev kit)
-- isocd executable file (from CD32 dev kit).
+- isocd executable file (from CD32 dev kit)

-Then you need to paste the path of these files into the extension settings :
+You need to enter the path of these files into the extension settings :

 ![Extension Settings for ISO packaging](https://raw.githubusercontent.com/MickGyver/vscode-amiga-blitzbasic/main/resources/images/iso-settings.jpg)